Utah Golf Cart Insurance (2026)

 What does golf cart insurance cover in Utah?

-Golf cart insurance in Utah covers PIP (Personal Injury Protection) at $3,000 minimum, bodily injury liability, property damage liability, and optional comprehensive, collision, medical payments, and uninsured motorist coverage.
-Utah 30/65/25 minimums (updated 2025) provide solid baseline protection.
+For a registered LSV, Utah insurance covers PIP (Personal Injury Protection) at $3,000 minimum, bodily injury liability, property damage liability, and optional comprehensive, collision, medical payments, and uninsured motorist coverage.
+Ordinary municipal-authorized golf carts are exempt from the state motor vehicle insurance mandate, but owners can still buy specialty coverage.

 Is PIP required for golf cart insurance in Utah?